 - Power bank: Always handy to bring a power bank!
-Especially in Iceland where the temperature can be cold which will drain your batteries quicker!
+Especially in Iceland where the temperature can be cold.
+This will drain your batteries quicker!
 This power bank, with a capacity of 25800mAh, is able to charge your phone 6-8 times and is still super affordable!

-- Nightwear: Bring some nightwear like a pajama.
+- Nightwear: Bring some nightwear like pajamas.
 Iceland can be cold, especially during the night, and you won’t regret some extra wear during the night.
-Especially when you go camping this is a must-have on your Iceland packing list!
+Especially when you go camping!
+This is a must-have on your Iceland packing list!

-- Sunglasses: No matter if you go to Iceland in winter or summer, pack a pair of sunglasses.
+- Sunglasses: No matter whether you go to Iceland in winter or summer, pack a pair of sunglasses.
 The floating sunglasses from Wavesgear are ideal when you plan on going to a natural hot pot, like the Bue Lagoon.
-Even when they fall from your head, you won’t lose them, as they will be floating!
+Even when they fall from your head, you won’t lose them, since they will be floating!
 Super handy for any kind of vacation!

 - Bathing suit: Yes, you should also bring a bathing suit when you plan a trip to Iceland in the winter.
 The natural hot pots have an extra kind of magical touch when the outside temperature is ice cold!